RebeccaRGB/lisakeys/README.md

 * Digital pins 1, 0 / switches E, F must be OPEN.

 ## Reverse Translator Mode
 To use Reverse Translator Mode, you must add a USB Host Shield to the Arduino.
+[Sparkfun has one for sale.](https://www.sparkfun.com/products/9947) You must also add the USB Host Shield library to the Arduino IDE, found [here](https://github.com/felis/USB_Host_Shield_2.0).

-[Sparkfun has one for sale.](https://www.sparkfun.com/products/9947) Connect a USB keyboard to the USB Host Shield.
+Connect a USB keyboard to the USB Host Shield.
 Connect the Arduino to the Lisa's keyboard port.
 Use the USB keyboard as the Lisa's keyboard.

 ### Switch Settings
 * Digital pins 5, 4 / switches A, B must be CLOSED.